KhalkarYash/dev-link-up-backend/README.md

-# DevTinder Backend
+# DevLinkUp Backend

-DevTinder is a platform designed to connect developers based on their skill sets, projects, and interests.
+DevLinkUp is a platform designed to connect developers based on their skill sets, projects, and interests.
 This repository contains the backend logic that powers the matching algorithm, user profiles, and communication features.

 ## Table of Contents